 Below we’ll take a look at 5 of the best countries for digital nomads in 2020 (and their main digital nomad hub).
 We’ll discuss why you should add them to your list of options when you’re considering moving somewhere.
 Without wasting any more of your time, let’s go.

 Even though some just consider it an exotic destination and not much more, Thailand has been considered the spiritual home for digital nomads for a good while.
 It’s an excellent place if you’re starting out and destinations such as Chiang Mai are very popular with remote workers with the cost of living still extremely low by global standards.
+While not the absolute cheapest place to live in Asia, it compares favourably to most Asian cities.

 Since the city is a popular location for expats, you will find that an international community is well established, so people coming as digital nomads won’t feel like total strangers.
 The internet speeds are fast, and the service is pretty cheap, and you also get access to quite a lot of Wi-Fi hotspots all over the city.
 When you’re walking the streets, you’re rarely without a connection.